LukaB25/BeeFriend/README.md

 - ***Login*** - After registering and creating an account the user is redirected to the login page, where they can log in and start writing posts, commenting on existing posts or like them.
 On successful log in user will be taken to the home page.
 - ***Logout*** - While logged in a user can decide to logout at any point, when the logout is clicked, it will log user out and redirect user to the home page.
 While logged out user is restricted from using the site fully.

+### Main Components
+- The wide range of components were used for the project.
+Main components that were used are:
+    * NavBar - used on all of the pages, displays logo and links used to navigate throughout the whole page.
+    * Recommended Profiles - component that inherits all of the profiles data and displays it on homepage, friends page, each post page and profile page.
+    * Friends - component that is used to display all of the users logged in user is friends with, it is reused on homepage, friends page, each post page and profile page.
+    * SearchBar - component that displays the search bar, new post and filter dropdown, it is reused on homepage and friends page.
+    * Post - component that is used to display single post on post page, all of the posts on the home page, friends posts on friends page, user posts on profile page, etc.
+    * Inbox - component that displays all of the created chats, handles creation of the new chat or sets a clicked chat as selected chat to start the messenger.
+It is displayed on the homepage, friends page, post page and profile page on large screen devices, and on a separate page on medium or smaller pages.
+    * Messenger - component that displays all of the messages and handles creation and sending of new messages, it is only active when the chat is existing and selected.
+It is displayed in the same way as Inbox component.
+    * Etc.

 ### React Toastify
 - Toast messages were used to create user response messages that dissapear on their own after couple of seconds.
 The messages respond to most of the user interactions on the site.
 - Some of which are: